 If you’re one of those users that hasn’t yet installed Kodi, this article may have intrigued you.
 Fortunately, even with the barriers Amazon has set up, installation isn’t too difficult.

-Before doing downloading, venture to “Settings” on your Firestick and scroll to the “Device” option.
+Before doing any downloading, venture to “Settings” on your Firestick and scroll to the “Device” option.
 Then, select “Developer” and make sure both “ADB debugging” and “Apps from Unknown Sources” is turned on.
 Once done, go home and open the “Search” option.
-Search for “Downloader” app for your Firestick and install it.
+Search for the “Downloader” app for your Firestick and install it.
 Then, open the Downloader app and type in “http://kodi.tv/download” and hit enter.

-The search term will open up the Kodi website where you can download the application.
+The search term will open up the Kodi website, where you can download the application.
 Pick the Android installation of Kodi and download the latest 32-bit version.
 Install the downloaded file, and you now have Kodi on your device!
 Use it wisely, and have fun streaming all sorts of content.